andreasthoelke/dotvim/help.md

 :BufferDeleteInactive or :Bdi   - to wipe out all buffers not open in a window!

+Bdelete / Bwipeout   - will delete buffers but not close related windows! https://github.com/moll/vim-bbye

 ## Files open
 \v \T       - browse-open file in new split/tab from the same project :e %mynewfile - this creates a new buffer in the current Dirvish folder!